By: Ashlyn Halseth

 Reaching up to 60 pounds, the American beaver (Castor canadensis) is North America’s largest rodent.
 Accounting for a lot of their weight is their disproportionally large skull and teeth.
 These features are crucial for the beaver’s very specialized diet of tree bark and cambium (the soft tissue that grows underneath the tree’s bark).
 Their strong skull allows for a powerful bite, sending the beaver’s upper incisors (front teeth), through the tree effortlessly.
 These incisors are bright orange, 5 mm wide, and continue to grow throughout the beaver’s life, but typically stay around 20-25 mm long due to constant wear.

-Authors note: Special shootout to Cooper and Phyllis for being my biggest supporters and for always sharing my work.
+Author’s note: Special shout-out to Cooper and Phyllis for being my biggest supporters and for always sharing my work.
 I love you both!